 Now it’s time to transplant them, so remove the germinated plant from the container.
 In the soil, create a planting hole with the same depth as the Elephant grass container and twice as wide as the Elephant grass container.

 After logging, add 2 to 3 inches of compost to the bottom of the hole to boost the soil’s fertility and trainability.
-After you’ve finished, place the plant’s rootball in the centre of the hole and push the soil around it to completely fill in the hole with soil.
+After you’ve finished, place the plant’s rootball in the center of the hole and push the soil around it to completely fill in the hole with soil.

 Step 3: Water Properly After Transplanting Them